Accelerated Riemannian Optimization: Handling Constraints with a Prox to Bound Geometric Penalties: Another subroutine, better geometric penalties via another projection oracle

-Also, we note that in spaces of constant curvature this problem is a $2$-dimensional problem.
-Indeed, due to the symmetry of these spaces, the subspace $\expon{x_t}(\operatorname{span}\{\exponinv{x_t}(x_k), \exponinv{x_t}(-\frac{1}{L}\nabla f(x_t))\})$ is another Riemannian manifold of constant sectional curvature and due to the the symmetry of Riemannian balls, the intersection of this $2$-dimensional space and the ball is another ball and the projection lives in this subspace.
+Also, we note that in spaces of constant curvature this problem is a $2$-dimensional problem as we argue in the following.
+Due to the symmetry of these spaces, the subspace $\expon{x_t}(P)$ is another Riemannian manifold of constant sectional curvature, where $P = \operatorname{span}\{\exponinv{x_t}(x_k), \exponinv{x_t}(-\frac{1}{L}\nabla f(x_t))\}$.
+The symmetry of Riemannian balls, makes the intersection of this $2$-dimensional space and the Riemannian ball be another Riemannian ball and the projection lives in this subspace.
 Indeed, the projection is unique because it is the projection onto a strongly convex set.
-If the projection lived outside of this plane, then its symmetric with respect to the plane would also be a projection point, which is a contradiction.
+If the projection in $T_{x_t}\M$ lived outside of this plane $P$, then its symmetric with respect to the plane would also be a projection point, which is a contradiction.

 \end{remark}